-- · Operator: Becturly Energy Operating. - Project participants: KMG (50%) and Kokel Munay (50%). - Project financing: Kokel Munay covers 100% of project costs.
+- · Operator: Becturly Energy Operating. - Project participants: KMG (50%) and Kokel Munay (50%) - Project financing: Kokel Munay covers 100% of project costs.
 Hydrocarbon evaluation is completed, addenda to the production testing project are being drafted.

-100 % of expenses covered by Kotel Munai
+100 % of the expenses are covered by Kotel Munai LLP